real-tesco/Multi-Step-Reasoning/README.md

 ## Training Ranker

+In this work no ranker was used.
+But a simple reranking architecture was implemented.
 To train the embedding ranker the documents and the queries need to be encoded as chunks by the retriever model.
 You can start training with following script:

 ```